Tormented (Staind album)

 Tormented is the debut studio album by the American rock band Staind, self-released in 1996.
 In 1993, Staind vocalist Aaron Lewis and Staind guitarist Mike Mushok met each other at a Christmas party in the New England area.
-Mushok brought drummer Jon Wysocki into the fold and Lewis had a connection with a bass guitarist who later left, starting the early lineup.
+Mushok brought drummer Jon Wysocki into the fold and Lewis had a connection with bass guitarist Pete McEwan who later left, starting the early lineup.
 Shortly after bassist Johnny April joined, Staind officially formed in Springfield, Massachusetts on November 24, 1995.
 Touring in the Northeast United States helped Staind achieve a cult following.

 Tormented was self-released on November 29, 1996.
 Promoting Tormented, Staind played gigs throughout New England with bands such as God Lives Underwater, Gwar, and Kilgore.
-Tormented helped get Staind a record deal with Limp Bizkit vocalist Fred Durst and the record label Flip Records.
+The album helped get Staind a record deal with Limp Bizkit vocalist Fred Durst and the record label Flip Records.
 Durst was initially appalled by the album artwork, but changed his mind and signed Staind after being impressed with the band's performance.